What the phrase really means

 Timing that helps

-- Start folic acid before conception; prioritise sleep and moderation with alcohol.
+- Start folic acid before conception and keep the rest of the routine steady.
 NHS

 Alternatives and how they differ